zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    given IP address and port.

-   :orig: The IP address originating a connection in the future.
+   :param orig: The IP address originating a connection in the future.
          0.0.0.0 can be used as a wildcard to match any originator address.

-   :resp: The IP address responding to a connection from *orig*.
+   :param resp: The IP address responding to a connection from *orig*.

-   :resp_p: The destination port at *resp*.
+   :param resp_p: The destination port at *resp*.

-   :analyzer: The analyzer ID.
+   :param analyzer: The analyzer ID.

-   :tout: A timeout interval after which the scheduling request will be
+   :param tout: A timeout interval after which the scheduling request will be
          discarded if the connection has not yet been seen.